ROCm/rocRAND/docs/api-reference/data-type-support.rst

       - ✅ - only Philox - 4x32-10

 .. rubric:: Footnotes
-.. [#] Generation of 64 bit :code:`unsigned long long` integers is only supported by 64 bit generators (Scrambled Sobol 64, Sobol64, Threefry 2x64-20 and Threefry 4x64-20).
+.. [#] Generation of 64-bit :code:`unsigned long long` integers is only supported by 64-bit generators (Scrambled Sobol 64, Sobol64, Threefry 2x64-20, and Threefry 4x64-20).